Top of page

 Federal Work Study provides part-time employment opportunities while you are enrolled in school to help pay your education expenses.
 It is one of the programs that is funded through the U.S. Department of Education.
 In order to be eligible, you must be attending PCC in an eligible program of study, have completed all FAFSA requirements, demonstrate good satisfactory academic progress and have an unmet need.
 The Federal Work Study positions are available on campus or off campus at a community service partner organization.
 We have lots of partner community service locations to choose from but here are just a few to provide an example: United Way, Literacy Connects or Pima Animal Care Center.
 Learn more about Federal Work Study in the Student Financial Aid Handbook.

 Are you an international or DACA Student at PCC?
-In order to be eligible, you must be attending PCC in an eligible program of study, enrolled in at least 6 credit hours or more, and demonstrate good satisfactory academic progress.
-College Work Study students may apply to any on campus position at Pima.
+You may apply to any on campus work study position.
+In order to be eligible, you must be attending PCC in an eligible program of study, enrolled in at least six credit hours that are applicable to the program of study and are needed for a graduation requirement, and demonstrate good satisfactory academic progress.

 Student Loans must be paid back (like a mortgage or car loan).
 Student loans are generally not based on credit history or employment, they have low interest rates, offer in-school payment deferment while attending school at least half time, and flexible repayment plans.
 You must complete the FAFSA to be eligible for Direct Loans.